How do you know if you’re smart apart from taking a lengthy IQ test?

 As Shakespeare said: “The fool doth think he is wise, but the wise man knows himself to be a fool.”

-This phenomenon is called the Dunning-Kruger Effect in psychology.
-This study shows that the scope of people’s ignorance is often invisible to them.
+This phenomenon is known as the Dunning-Kruger Effect in psychology.
+This study suggests that the scope of people’s ignorance is often invisible to them.
 It states that poor performers in many social and intellectual domains are unaware of just how deficient their expertise is.
 On the other hand, intelligent people are aware of their limitations.

 The study also discusses the difference of self-evaluation between the poor and top performers.
 So, if you think you are not that smart, then you’re intelligent than others.